20 Fun Things To Do in Amman, Jordan

 Renting a car in Jordan

 I visited Jordan with a rental car and absolutely recommend the experience.
-Doing in total 1000 km in 10 days in Jordan, we had no bad experience.
+Doing in total 1000 km in 10 days in Jordan, we had no bad experiences.
 Of course, you need to be a bit more careful than on European roads, but Jordanians usually drive cautiously.

 Be aware of forgotten indicators and for countless speed controls on the road.